dmodalek/instagram-real-time-map/README.md

 # Instagramm Real-time Map

-Uses the Instagramm Real-time API, Node.js with an Express Server, Backbone JS in the Frontend.
+Show Instagrams of a certain #Hashtag on a Map, using the Instagramm Real-time API, Node.js with an Express Server and Backbone JS in the Frontend.

 Demo: http://instagram-real-time-map.herokuapp.com

-## Features
+### Features
+- Real-Time Instagram API with Socket.io
 - Express 4 Server
-- Load Instagram via Socket.io in Real Time
+- Heroku Deployment

-## Installation (Local)
+## Installation

 Install node modules